charith-sunku/Romi_Line_Follower/README.md

      - **Rotate** to a specific heading (0°, -90°, 180°, etc.)
      - **Drive** forward for a set distance at that heading
      - Repeat until the full route around the obstacle is complete
    - Each sub-step uses encoders to measure distance and the IMU to confirm heading accuracy.
-Once finished, sets `system_done` to indicate the robot is done moving.
+Once the finish point is reached, sets `system_done` to indicate the robot is done moving.

 6. **State 99** - Idle state after system stops

----